anahlik/BankNLP/README.md

 https://github.com/greedo/python-xbrl for xblr parsing\
 pdftotext for taking in PDF files<sup>1</sup>\
 tabula-py for taking in table data\
-pytablewriter for writing markdown tables (for this document)
+pytablewriter for writing markdown tables (for this document)\
+nltk and gensim for Word2Vec modeling
 3) Download a selection of data and set up directory structure
-4) Started coding in different files and then unifying some of the files using functions (putting original files in an folder labeled old).
+4) Started coding data ingestion starting with different .py files and then unifying some of the files into a helper .py file using variouis functions (putting the original files in an folder labeled old).
 Make sure to do effective commenting of what each function performs and other comments along the way where there could be confusion.
+5) Set up automated bulk ingestion of the pdfs and automated descriptive statistics to take a first look at the data and see any glaring errors.

 [1]: I tried PyPDF2 but it was inserting odd newline characters, and I tried tika but it relied too much on outside servers before I decided on pdftotext (which took a little extra work installing but seems much better overall)